reefland/ansible-k3s-argocd-renovate/roles/k3s-kubernetes/README.md

   * See: https://github.com/k3s-io/k3s/discussions/3980
 * To get around this ZFS issue, this will also install `containerd` and `container network plugins` packages and configure them to support ZFS.
 The k3s configuration is then updated to use containerd.
   * Based on: https://blog.nobugware.com/post/2019/k3s-containterd-zfs/
+* Cert-manager is installed since Traefik's Let's Encrypt support retrieves certificates and stores them in files.
+Cert-manager retrieves certificates and stores them in Kubernetes secrets.
+* Traefik's Letsencrypt is configured for staging certificates, but you can default it to prod or use provided scripts to switch from staging to prod.

 ## Environments Tested